 • Buddhist and Hinduist cultures praise snakes as deities that rule over life, death, and rebirth.
 They believe that just like a snake sheds its skin, a person can be reborn.

-Snake Tattoo in Different Mythologies
+Snake Tattoos in Different Mythologies

 If you think about a traditional snake tattoo, you may want to look for some ancient meanings that date back centuries.
 Every mythology has its peculiar view on snake symbolism.
 Let’s refer to the most common myths: